librasteve/raku-Physics-Measure/README2.md

 Therefore, in the normal course, please make your objects as instances of the Child type classes.

 # Three Consumer Options
-## 1 Postfixes (SI Units)
+## OPtion 1: Postfix Operator Syntax (SI Units)

 As seen above, if you just want SI prefixes, base and derived units (cm, kg, ml and so on), the :ALL export label provides them as raku postfix:<> custom operators.
+This option is intended for scientist / coders who want fast and concise access to a modern Unit library.
 Here is another example, basic wave mechanics, bringing in the Physics::Constants module:

 ```perl6
 use Physics::Constants;  #<== must use before Physics::Measure
 use Physics::Measure :ALL;